Chart Color Schemes

 Burwood East's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Burwood East.
 Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
-The rate of private health cover was relatively low at approximately 51% of the total population (~6,272 people), compared to 56.7% across Greater Melbourne and a national average of 55.7%.
+Private health cover was found to be relatively low at approximately 51% of the total population (~6,272 people), compared to 56.7% across Greater Melbourne and a national average of 55.7%.

-The most common medical conditions in the area were arthritis and asthma, impacting 7.2% and 6.2% of residents respectively.
-73.6% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-23.0% of residents were aged 65 and over (2,848 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.
+The most common medical conditions in the area were arthritis (7.2%) and asthma (6.2%), while 73.6% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+The area has 23.0% of residents aged 65 and over (2,848 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health